broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 Row fields

 - `fafmax`: This annotation is stratified by subset in the v4 exomes, but the v4 genomes annotation does not have any subset stratification
-- joint `frequency` fields: These annotations will have the joint or combined exome and genome annotations on both release Hail Tables if the variant was present in both data types.
-If the variant was only present in one data type, then the annotation will contain the frequency information for just that data type (e.g., the 'joint_freq' will contain frequency information for genomes only on the v4 genomes Hail Table if that variant was only seen in the genomes
 - `region_flags`: The v4 exomes Hail Table has the following fields that are not present in the struct on the v4 genomes Hail Table:
   - `fail_interval_qc`
   - `outside_ukb_capture_region`